How do you go about finding the money to build wealth?

 Rationally Conservative Estimation can still work, and can really be enhanced by being good at your profession and being smart about it.

-The reason I could hit $500,000 earlier than expected was because I realize, slowly but surely, my wealth philosophy in making decisions have allow me to be more satisfied with needing to spend less.
+The reason I could hit my soft target of $500,000 earlier than expected was because I realize, slowly but surely, my wealth philosophy in making decisions have allow me to be more satisfied with needing to spend less.

 Ask the hard question whether you are sticking to it because you feel safe being part of the crowd, or are you more determined to be more deliberate on your satisfaction.